-Specification numbers: 7271 (AS), 7272 (A2)
+Specification numbers: B660QS (AS) and A660QS (A Level)

 The course demands a high level of practical skill as well as aural awareness, historical perspective, a sound understanding of harmony and other aspects of music theory, together with composing ability.
-Students need to have a reasonable background in areas before embarking on the A Level course, and we would normally expect a minimum of a grade 6 in GCSE Music.
+Students need to have a reasonable background in these areas before embarking on the A Level course, and we would normally expect a minimum of a grade 6 in GCSE Music.